ryanzhou7/fastapp_course_v2/chapters/ch1.md

 poetry install # create a virtual environment if one doesn't already exist and install all recs in poetry.lock poetry show # show all installed

+# "poetry run" means in the poetry virtual env, do the next command
 # you'll see that the venv is not in the repo root, but this is fine
 poetry run which python # Note the location

-# starts a shell for which we are in the virtual environment poetry
+# starts a shell for which we are in the poetry created virtual environment
 poetry shell
-which python # matches the location above, we don't need to preface with $ poetry run anymore in the activate shell
+which python # matches the location above, we don't need to preface with $ poetry run anymore in the active shell
 ```

-### Return to README.md
+## Return to README.md

 Return to `README.md` of the project.